lc-studios-mc/scp-dystopia-2.0-attempt/README.md

 Now, this one (the second attempt you're looking at right now) was suppoed to be focusing on simply making the old features, and that's why I named it "v2".

-We've lost quite some development velocity on this one.
+**We've lost quite some development velocity on this one**.
 This is what happened:
 1. We added many new features.
 2. Maintenance of new features took precedence.
 3. Some parts of new features got messy and outdated.
-4. Taking so long to upgrade "outdated new features".
-Still haven't finished it yet.
+4. <ins>Taking so long to upgrade "outdated new features", which we still haven't finished it yet.</ins>

+We are very much annoyed by what I stated above, all of this and still in alpha development stage. :sob:

-We decided to this repository as legacy, and move on to the newly created one for clearer goal: https://github.com/lc-studios-mc/scp-dystopia-v2-next
+**We decided to mark this repository as legacy, and move on to the newly created one for clearer goal**: https://github.com/lc-studios-mc/scp-dystopia-v1-restoration

+New primaly focus will be restoration.
+**Note that the new repository will not contain "new features" that this repository had, such as CCTV, Lockdown, etc.**

 <hr/>